bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 *k*
 : Main security parameter: the number of rows and columns in the matrix *A*.

-Additionally, Kyber takes the following parameters
+Additionally, ML-KEM takes the following parameters

 *eta1*, *eta2*
 : Size of small coefficients used in the private key and noise vectors.